-Class III Directors - Term expires in 2024
+Class III Directors - Term expires 2027

 David Hollander, MD, MBA, Director, has served as a director since December 2021.
-Dr. Hollander has served as the Chief Research and Development Officer of Aerie Pharmaceuticals, Inc. since November 2019.
-Dr. Hollander began his career in industry in 2006 at Allergan as a Medical Director of Ophthalmology where he also held a number of leadership roles including Vice President of Eye Care for U.S. Medical Affairs, Vice President and Head of Eye Care for Global Medical Affairs, as well as Therapeutic Area Head in Clinical Development for Anterior Segment and Consumer Eye Care.
+Dr. Hollander most recently also served as Chief Medical Officer and Global Therapeutics Commercial Lead at Revance Therapeutics, Inc. (NASDAQ: RVNC), until its acquisition by Crown Laboratories in February 2025.
+Prior to Revance Therapeutics, Inc., Dr Hollander was the Chief Research and Development Officer of Aerie Pharmaceuticals, Inc. (NASDAQ: AERI).
+Dr. Hollander began his career in industry in 2006 at Allergan, Inc as a Medical Director of Ophthalmology where he also held a number of leadership roles including Vice President of Eye Care for U.S. Medical Affairs, Vice President and Head of Eye Care for Global Medical Affairs, as well as Therapeutic Area Head in Clinical Development for Anterior Segment and Consumer Eye Care.
 During this time, Dr. Hollander continued to see patients and instruct residents and fellows in cataract surgery and corneal transplantation.
-Dr. Hollander previously served as Chief Medical Officer of Ora, Inc., the leading ophthalmic Contract Research Organization, from April 2016 to November 2019.
-While at Ora, Dr. Hollander oversaw medical operations across pharmaceutical and device clinical development, preclinical studies, as well as research and development into new regulatory endpoints, most notably the development of novel mobility courses for evaluating treatments for inherited retinal diseases.
-Dr. Hollander received his B.S. in chemistry with honors and distinction from Stanford University, and earned his medical degree at the University of Pennsylvania School of Medicine.
-Dr.

-Hollander also obtained an M.B.A. in Health Care Management from the Wharton School at the University of Pennsylvania.
+Dr. Hollander previously also served as Chief Medical Officer of Ora, Inc, where he oversaw medical operations across pharmaceutical and device clinical development, preclinical studies, as well as research and development into new regulatory endpoints, most notably the development of novel mobility courses for evaluating treatments for inherited retinal diseases.
+Dr. Hollander received his B.S. in chemistry with honors and distinction from Stanford University and earned his medical degree at the University of Pennsylvania School of Medicine.
+Dr. Hollander also obtained an M.B.A. in Health Care Management from the Wharton School at the University of Pennsylvania.
+Dr. Hollander completed his residency in ophthalmology at the University of California, San Francisco, and a Heed Fellowship in Cornea, External Disease and Refractive Surgery at the Jules Stein Eye Institute/University of California, Los Angeles.